Goodwood Plantation: Plantation specifics

-It is not known why the number of enslaved people was not listed in 1860, but in 1858, Arvah Hopkins bought 41 slaves, together with his purchase of the real estate.
+It is not known why no enslaved people are listed in 1860.

 For a short period of time, at Goodwood's greatest extent, in the 1850s when owned by Bryan Hardy Croom, it constituted some 8,000 non-contiguous acres.

 The owners

-The Croom family of Lenoir County, North Carolina, wealthy tobacco planters, began purchasing land in North Florida in the 1820s, including plantations in Mariana, Quincy and Tallahassee.
+The Croom family of Lenoir County, North Carolina, wealthy tobacco planters, began purchasing land in North Florida in the 1820s, including plantations in Marianna, Quincy and Tallahassee.
 Hardy Bryan Croom, a planter and amateur naturalist, brought attention to the now rare stinking cedar.
 He began amassing the land for the estate which come to be known as Goodwood, purchasing about 640 acre of the Lafayette Land Grant in 1833.
 His younger brother, Bryan Hardy Croom, made similar purchases.
 Bryan first began living at Rocky Comfort Plantation in Gadsden County, on land the men's father, William, had purchased.
 Bryan was married to Eveline Hawks, and the couple had no children.
 The brothers had some 60 enslaved people from their North Carolina plantations transported down to Florida, and throughout the Croom years, purchased many more slaves to operate their cotton, corn and other row crop plantations.

 But Hardy's time in Florida was to be short.
-On Saturday, October 7, 1837, Hardy B. Croom and his wife, three children—two daughters and a son—accompanied by a maternal aunt, boarded the steam packet liner S.S.
+On Saturday, October 7, 1837, Hardy B. Croom and his wife, two daughters, his son and a maternal aunt boarded the packet steamer S.S.
 Home in New York City bound for Charleston.
-Hardy's plan was for his family to live in Charleston for a time, then eventually move to Tallahassee.
+Hardy's family was going to live in Charleston for a time before moving to Tallahassee.
 The Home sank off the coast of North Carolina during the 1837 Racer's Storm, a hurricane.
-Approximately 90 people drowned, and approximately 30 people survived.
-Hardy and his family all perished in the wreck.
-No will was found, so his brother, Bryan Croom, assumed he had inherited his brother's Florida plantation property, and proceeded accordingly.
+About 30 people survived but approximately 90 people drowned, Hardy and his family among them.
+No will was found, so his brother Bryan assumed he had inherited his brother's Florida plantation property and proceeded accordingly.